Hempstead (village), New York: Rebound and modern history

 In the course of the 1990s the village saw redevelopment as a government center as well as business center.
 There are more government employees from all levels of government in the village than there are in Mineola, the county seat.
 According to James York, the municipal historian, writing in 1998, the population during the day might rise to nearly 200,000, from a normal census of 50,000.
 Retailers' interest in the village was rekindled, due to the aggressive revitalization efforts of former Mayor James Garner, who served from 1989 to 2005, and former Community Development Agency Commissioner, Glen Spiritis, who served under Garner's administration.
 Specifically, two large tracts of retail property have recently undergone redevelopment.
-The former 8.8 acre Times Squares Stores (or TSS) property on Peninsula Boulevard and Franklin Street has been redeveloped as Hempstead Village Commons, a 100000 sqft retail center.
-The former Abraham & Straus department store on 17 acre has recently undergone demolition and been replaced by a large retail development and many other smaller establishments.
-A considerable infusion of state and federal funding as well as private investment have enabled the replacement of blighted storefronts, complete commercial building rehabilitations and the development of affordable housing for the local population.
-The replacement of the 1913 Long Island Rail Road Hempstead Terminal with a modern facility was completed in 2002, and a four-story, 112-unit building for senior housing, with retail on the ground level was completed at Main and West Columbia Streets in January 1998.
-Thirty-two units of affordable townhouses known as Patterson Mews at Henry Street and Baldwin Road was completed and fully occupied in 1997.
+The former 8.8 acre Times Squares Stores (TSS) property on Peninsula Boulevard and Franklin Street has been redeveloped as Hempstead Village Commons, a 100000 sqft retail center.
+The former Abraham & Straus department store on 17 acre was eventually also demolished; it was replaced by a large retail development and many other smaller establishments.
+A considerable infusion of state and federal funding, as well as private investment, have enabled the replacement of blighted storefronts, complete commercial building rehabilitations and the development of affordable housing for the local population.

 In 1989, Hempstead residents elected James A. Garner as their mayor.
 He was the first Black or African-American mayor ever elected to office on Long Island, and he served for four consecutive terms.
-Subsequently, Wayne Hall, a former Village of Hempstead trustee who is also African American, served as mayor for three terms, from 2005 to 2017.
+Subsequently, Wayne Hall – a former Village of Hempstead trustee who is also African American – served as mayor for three terms, from 2005 to 2017.

 The first African-American male judge, Lance Clarke, was elected in 2001.
 Cynthia Diaz-Wilson was the first female justice in the Village of Hempstead and first African American village justice in the state of New York.

+The replacement of the 1913 Long Island Rail Road Hempstead Terminal with a modern facility was completed in 2002, and a four-story, 112-unit building for senior housing – with retail on the ground level – was completed at Main and West Columbia Streets four years prior, in January 1998.
+32 units of affordable townhouses, known as Patterson Mews – located at Henry Street and Baldwin Road – was completed and fully occupied in 1997.

 In recent years, there has been concern regarding ongoing gang activity in certain neighborhoods, notably the "Heights", in addition to the issue of illegal rentals (homes/apartments that are illegally-subdivided by slumlords) and racial steering.
 Hempstead was also one of the first Long Island communities to contend with the Salvadoran gang, MS-13.
 The continual intra-violence this gang has exhibited has led to the formation of their arch-rivals, "SWP" or "Salvadorans with Pride".
 These issues have contributed to Hempstead's high crime rate as compared to other communities in the area.

-A 2019 investigation by Newsday revealed widespread racial discrimination by real estate agents on Long Island, including in Hempstead.
+A 2019 investigation by Newsday revealed widespread racial discrimination by real estate agents on Long Island, including within Hempstead.